Feed-The-Dungeon

 Next came animating those characters, which was by far the most time consuming of all tasks.
 Though as Too Many Cooks had planned from the beginning that character animation would take the most amount of time, they had accounted for it, and allocated it the largest window possible, with as much grace as possible, within the year-long production of Feed the Dungeon.

-Aleksic’s specific animation work for Feed the Dungeon included; the Chefs’, the Harpys’, and the Firebulls’ Sprite Animations.
-He also did additional supporting work including; Chefs’ weapons’ visual effects, the Firebulls’ fireball, the in-game Ferocious Tomato vine and fruit sprite, and the in-game Fire Mushrooms.
+Aleksic’s specific animation/illustrative work for Feed the Dungeon included; the Chefs’, the Harpys’, and the Firebulls’ Sprite Animations, Chefs’ weapons’ visual effects, the Firebulls’ fireball, the in-game Ferocious Tomato vine and fruit sprite, and the in-game Fire Mushrooms.